What is a geopark?

 UNESCO Global Geoparks are sites of geological interest, but the concept also includes the promotion of regional culture, history and nature.
 The purpose of geoparks is to promote sustainable tourism and regional economies, improve understanding of the local area and strengthen local identity by developing educational activities directed at all ages.
 Networking, cooperation and learning from other geoparks are also important elements in the work of these organisations.
 Geoparks work towards achieving the Agenda 2030 sustainable development goals of the United Nations.

-So far, there are four UNESCO Global Geoparks in Finland: Rokua Geopark, Lauhanvuori-Hämeenkangas Geopark, Saimaa Geopark and Salpausselkä Geopark.
+So far, there are five UNESCO Global Geoparks in Finland: Rokua Geopark, Lauhanvuori-Hämeenkangas Geopark, Saimaa Geopark, Salpausselkä Geopark and Crater Lake Geopark.

 Explore the interesting sites of the Salpausselkä Geopark